 Strings in Go

-In this tutorial, we are going to discuss strings in the Go language.
+In this tutorial, we are going to discuss strings in Go language.
 Like many other programming languages, the string is also one important kind of type in Go.

 Strings in Go